 - Issuing (Fa)

-- It teaches the four main skills in making contact:
+- You begin to understand the four main skills in making contact

 - Connect (Lian) continually connecting physically and paying attention to intention.